Kourtney Kardashian Hits The Town With Her Girls In Cabo While Wearing Curve Hugging Versace Dress

 “She has been dropping plenty of hints in the last few weeks, and made it clear to Scott that they can have a long engagement.
 She is not even worried about getting married.
 She just wants that big diamond on her finger,” an insider told the outlet of Sofia’s hopes for her relationship with Scott.

-Meanwhile, Kourtney Kardashian is busy living a drama free life with her friends as she moves on from her latest relationship with Younes Bendjima.
+Meanwhile, Kourtney Kardashian is busy living a drama-free life with her friends as she moves on from her latest relationship with Younes Bendjima.